eprints/datacite/README.md

 # Choose which EPrint types are allowed (or denied) the ability to coin DOIs.
 Keys must be lower case and be eprints *types* not *type_names*.
 # Entries here can be explicitly skipped by setting 0; however those not listed with a 1 are not given a Coin DOI button by default.
+# To include the 'Coin DOI' button on all types leave this undefined.
 # $c->{datacitedoi}{typesallowed} = {
 # 				'article'=>0,                   # Article
 # 				'thesis'=>1,                    # Thesis